teticio/terraform-ec2/README.md

 or `./terminate.sh`.

-If you re-run the apply command, Terraform will create a new instance with a new public IP address.
-Note that your home EBS volume will persist until you run `terraform destroy -auto-approve`.
-If you simply change the instance type in `terraform.tfvars` and re-run `terraform apply -auto-approve`, Terraform will create a new instance and attach the existing EBS volume to it.
+If you re-run the apply or `./create.sh` command, Terraform will create a new instance with a new public IP address and attach the existing EBS volume to it.
+Note that your home EBS volume will persist and you will be charged $0.10 per GB-month whether or not it is attached to an EC2 instance (until you run `terraform destroy -auto-approve`).

 To debug issues with the `startup_commands`, you can SSH into the instance and inspect the output from `tail -f /var/log/cloud-init-output.log`.
 Bear in mind that the script may still be running in the background.
 To wait for the script to finish run `cloud-init status --wait`.